whisthq/whist/backend/services/subscriptions/README.md

 # Whist Hasura Subscriptions

 This directory contains files relating to the Whist pubsub implementation, which we use for our various backend services to interact between each other via our database(s).
-If you're not familir with a publish-subscribe (pubsub) architecture, you can read more about it [here](https://hasura.io/docs/1.0/graphql/manual/pubsub.html).
+If you're not familiar with a publish-subscribe (pubsub) architecture, you can read more about it [here](https://hasura.io/docs/1.0/graphql/manual/pubsub.html).

 For the Go implementation, we use the official [Hasura client](https://github.com/hasura/go-graphql-client) which supports subscriptions out of the box.
 The code is structured as follows: